 We have known about the problem of the declines in the Ogallala aquifer of western Kansas going back to the 1970s.
 While new development was slowed and eventually stopped in the late 1970s/early 1980s,

-little has been done on the more difficult task of cutting back use of the overdeveloped resource.
+little has been done on the more difficult task of reducing wateruse of the overdeveloped resource.
 Working with water users and the legislature, we developed new tools to facilitate additional action to reduce pumping in the Ogallala, while providing flexibility to reduce use to assist in maintaining profitability.
 See KDA-DWR’s website for more on these new tools: https://www.agriculture.ks.gov/dwr

 - Local Enhancement Management Area (LEMA) implementation (2012) – This allows groundwater management districts to initial plans to address declines in the Ogallala.
-Three LEMAs exist, two in northwest Kansas and a third recently approved in west-central Kansas with more under consideration.
+Three LEMAs exist, two in northwest Kansas and a third in west-central Kansas, with another LEMA in west-central Kansas working through the process of approval.

 - Multi-year flex account (MYFA) reform (2012 and following) – This tool provides for flexibility to use more than the annual authorized quantity in any one year, with a five-year limit to prevent expanded use.
 One of its values is encouraging multi-year management of the water resource.